LinaNoor-AGI/noor-research/Archive/What_if_gen_ai_is_actually_symbolic.md

 Please cite this work as:

 ```
-"Noor, Lina "What If Generative AI Is Actually Symbolic?",
+"Lina Noor - Noor Reseach Collective, "What If Generative AI Is Actually Symbolic?",
 Noor Research Collective Archive, 2025.
 ```